 “We are more precise about fertilizer placement, timing and quantity,” he said.
 “We don’t want to waste money or harm our soil by applying too much fertilizer.”

-Bible hopes that with the focus and discipline of the SHP, he will be able to compare and contrast his soil and crop performance and really learn something that makes a difference.
+Brent hopes that with the focus and discipline of the SHP, he will be able to compare and contrast his soil and crop performance and really learn something that makes a difference.

 “Being in the partnership will allow me to look at trends over time that improve my soil’s health,” he noted.
 “It’s a more disciplined approach that forces me to focus on cover crops and no-till over a five-year period.”